MyEMS/myems.io/docs/installation/debian-ubuntu.md

 ## Prerequisites

-This guide describes how to install MyEMS on Debian 10 Buster / Debian 11 Bullseye / Debian 12 Bookworm / Ubuntu 18.04 LTS / Ubuntu 20.04 LTS / Ubuntu 22.04 LTS.
+This guide describes how to install MyEMS on Ubuntu 24.04 LTS / Ubuntu 22.04 LTS / Ubuntu 20.04 LTS / Ubuntu 18.04 LTS / Debian 12 Bookworm / Debian 11 Bullseye / Debian 10 Buster.
 Hardware requirements depend on chosen database and amount of devices connected to the system.
 To run MyEMS and MySQL on a single machine you will need at least 4GB of RAM.

 Clone source code:
 ```